mviereck/x11docker/README.md

 ### Installation options
 As root, you can install, update and remove x11docker on your system:
  - `x11docker --install` : install x11docker and x11docker-gui from current directory.
+ - `x11docker --update` : download and install latest [release](https://github.com/mviereck/x11docker/releases) from github.
- - `x11docker --update` : download and install latest version from github.
+ - `x11docker --update-master` : download and install latest master version from github.
  - `x11docker --remove` : remove all files installed by x11docker.

 Copies `x11docker` and `x11docker-gui` to `/usr/bin`.
 Creates an icon in `/usr/share/icons`.
 Creates `x11docker.desktop` in `/usr/share/applications`.
 Copies `README.md` and `LICENSE.txt` to `/usr/share/doc/x11docker`.